Luminosity – Ignite the Night!: Overview

-Celebration Plaza

 The new show transformed Iron Dragon midway into a new area called Celebration Plaza.
 The area featured curved edges.
 A new entrance and queueing area was built for Iron Dragon because the new stage occupied the old queue and entrance area.
 The control booths used for American Portrait were relocated to the side of the midway.
 On May 2, 2012 it was announced that WildCat would be removed before opening day to expand Celebration Plaza and bleachers were added in its spot.
 A new concession area with patio seating was built on the left side of the control booth.
 During the show, a portion of the patio was blocked off as a V.I.P. seating area known as the Pepsi Fan Zone.
 In addition, a beer garden was added behind the control booth, to the left of the bleachers.

 During the day, Luminosity performers did flash mobs, that gave visitors a glimpse of the show.
 The stage for Luminosity is also used for a Peanuts show called Peanuts' Celebration at the Point.
 Carly Rae Jepsen held a concert on the Luminosity stage on July 7, 2012.
 It was free with admission and was the first concert on the stage.
 The stage was also used during HalloWeekends for a show called Skeleton Crew.

-The show

-Luminosity started at 9:00 pm every night and ran for about 25 minutes in 2013, cut from 40 minutes previously.
+Luminosity started at 9:00 pm every night and initially ran for 40 minutes in 2012, but was cut to 25 minutes in 2013 until its last performance in 2017.
 It featured 25 dancers, 2 male and 2 female singers, 3 drummers, 2 cirque dancers and 2 DJs.
 In the middle of the midway, dancers were raised above the crowd.
 Iron Dragon was closed during the show.
 The show was included free with admission.

-Music

-Several types of recent and past hit music were used in the show.
+Several types of older and latest hit music were used in the show.
 Older songs were given a modern remix with a pop/rock arrangement.
 Guests were able to send text messages after the show requesting songs from the DJ's playlist.
-About 20 songs were used in the show, including On the Floor by Jennifer Lopez, Moves like Jagger by Maroon 5, The Edge of Glory by Lady Gaga, Sexy and I Know It by LMFAO, and Livin' on a Prayer by Bon Jovi.
-The music related to each segment.
-For example, Shut Up and Drive by Rihanna, Sweet Dreams by Beyoncé, and Empire State of Mind by Jay-Z were played during "Land Travel".
-Come Sail Away by Styx was played during "Sea Travel" and E.T. by Katy Perry was played during "Space Travel".
-Top Thrill Dragster's theme song, Ready to Go by Republica, was also played during "Space Travel".

-Opening
+About 20 songs were used in the show to blend in each segment of the show.

 Just prior to the start of the show, a clock counted down from 1 minute to the kick-off.
-Music, similar to that in the show, waspiped in.
+Music, similar to that in the show, was piped in.
 The stage was covered in fog.
-An announcement was followed by dancers moving to On the Floor by Jennifer Lopez.
+A welcome announcement played leading into the performers' stage entrances.